The-Chaos-Consortium/chaos-and-conquest/docs/how-to-play.md

 Similarly, attacks that are enhanced by a risky stunt or a helpless or vulnerable target roll a *bonus damage die*.
 This is represented as +d6, +d8, etc. and is added to the normal damage dealt.
 Attacks against a completely helpless target always receive +d12.
 In other situations the arbiter will decide which die type to grant.
 - E.g. a bandit is being held down by two allies.
 The PC attacks with a longsword (d10) and is granted a +d12 bonus for the bandit being helpless.
 The PC rolls a 4 and a 7, for a total of 11 damage dealt.

+## Damage & Death
+When a character is damaged, they lose that amount of stamina.
+Stamina is a measure of your ability to avoid life-threatening harm.
+If they take more damage than remaining stamina, they are wounded, and the remaining damage is removed from their STR.
+When a non-retainer NPC reaches 0 or less stamina they remove the remaining damage from their Skill.

+When a PC or retainer takes STR damage they are wounded and must make a STR save against *critical damage*.
+If they pass, the character stays conscious.
+Failure means they fall unconscious and are dying, and must roll on the Scars table.
+The dying character must have their wounds treated by another character and have a *short rest* within an hour or they die.
+Other NPCs die immediately upon receiving critical damge.

+Some attacks can do DEX or WIL damage instead of STR damage, reducing those attributes after losing all stamina.
+Losing DEX or WIL requires a respective save against *critical damage*. *If any attribute is reduced to 0, the character dies*.
 ### Blast Damage
 Attacks suitably large enough to affect all targets in the appropriate area.
 Damage is rolled separately for each target.
 If there is any doubt as to how many targets can be affected, roll the attack’s die.
 ### Critical Hits
 Rolling *maximum damage* on a weapon’s damage dice is a *critical hit*.
 It bypasses all armor, and *decreases the target’s AV by 1*.
 This decrease happens at the end of the round.

 Any bonus damage dice do not count towards a critical hit check - only the original damage dice do, e.g. attacking with a longsword (d10) +d8 bonus die, the PC rolls a 10 on the d10 and a 2 on the +d8.
 This counts as a critical hit.
+### Armor
+If a creature takes damage while they’re wearing armor, the damage is *reduced* by their *Armor Value (AV)*.
+Any damage above the AV reduces stamina.
+Humanoids can have a *max of 4 AV* normally - with magic items this can go up to 6 AV.

+Some attacks or effects may deal damage directly and ignore a creature’s armor.
+### Shields
+Wielding a shield allows you to sunder it, breaking it beyond repair, in order to block all damage from *one* incoming attack.
+It must make sense for the shield to be able to block the incoming damage, e.g. a melee or ranged attack, not fall damage.
+A PC may carry a max of 1 spare shield on their person, assuming they are currently holding one.
 ### Dual Wielding
 If dual-wielding a set of weapons, roll damage for both and choose which result to keep.
 ### Mounted Combat